mbloch/mapshaper/docs/development/label-tool-design.md

 The existing `labels` interaction mode ("position labels", drag to set `dx`/`dy`) and `label_style` mode were **kept** while the new tool was incomplete, so that there was a working fallback and so that the new mode could be checked against the old ones' unchanged behavior.
+Both are now gone; what each of them did, and what replaced it, is below.

 **`label_style` is now retired for label layers.** It was never in a mode menu under its own name: it was reached by asking for point styling on a layer whose